cozodb/cozo/docs/source/aggregations.rst

 .. function:: choice(var)

     Non-deterministically chooses one of the values of ``var`` as the aggregate.
-It simply chooses the first value it meets (the order that it meets values should be considered non-deterministic).
+    It simply chooses the first value it meets (the order that it meets values is non-deterministic).

 .. function:: choice_last(var)

     Non-deterministically chooses one of the values of ``var`` as the aggregate.
     It simply chooses the last value it meets.

 .. function:: min_cost([data, cost])